chelseasfund/chelseasfund.org/_pages/litigation.md

                          the case at this time.
 * December 29th, 2022 -- Wyoming Right to Life [files an appeal](/assets/files/2022-12-29_intervene_appeal.pdf)
                          of their denied motion to intervene.
+* March 17th, 2023 -- In anticipation of a new Wyoming abortion ban that would override our existing lawsuit, Chelsea's Fund and other plaintiffs [file a new complaint](/assets/files/2023-03-17_complaint.pdf) contesting the legality of the new ban.
+We also [filed a request](/assets/files/2023-03-17_motion.pdf) for a temporary restraining order blocking the new ban until a court can rule on the merits of our lawsuit.
+* March 18th, 2023 -- Wyoming Governor Mark Gordon allows a new abortion ban in the state to become law, making abortion immediately illegal in Wyoming.
+The governor also signed a [ban on the use of medication abortion](https://www.npr.org/2023/03/18/1164515347/wyoming-ban-abortion-pills) that will take effect on July 1st, 2023.